LiXinyi9812/DLonPP2/Guide for Liger/Supercomputing User Guide.md

 cp [result file] /data/OG2102040
 ```
 `scp`  for transfer between host and liger. `cp` for transfer inside liger or host.

-### Modify directly on liger
+### Modify file directly on liger
-In some case you want to modify files directly on liger:
+In some case you want to modify files directly on liger(do not forget the file is different from the local file after modifying):
 ```
 nano [filename]
 ```